 Emil D. Kakkis, M.D., Ph.D.

-Dr. Kakkis graduated from Pomona College, magna cum laude and received the Vaile prize for his biology research.
-He received combined M.D. and Ph.D. degrees from the UCLA Medical Scientist Program and received the Bogen Prize for his research on graduation.
-He completed both a Pediatrics residency and Medical Genetics Training Fellowship at Harbor- UCLA Medical Center from 1989-1993, and from 1993 to 1998, was an assistant professor of Pediatrics at Harbor-UCLA Medical Center where he initiated the enzyme therapy program for MPS I. Dr. Kakkis is board certified in both Pediatrics and Medical Genetics.
+Dr. Kakkis graduated from Pomona College, magna cum laude, and received the Vaile prize for his biology research.
+He received combined M.D. and Ph.D. degrees from the UCLA Medical Scientist Program and received the Bogen Prize for his research upon graduation.
+He completed a pediatrics residency and a Medical Genetics Training Fellowship at Harbor-UCLA Medical Center, where he was an assistant professor of pediatrics and initiated the enzyme therapy program for MPS I. Dr. Kakkis was board certified in pediatrics and medical genetics.

 “I’ve had the opportunity to support families touched by rare diseases for more than two decades.
 I have been present when the first patients were successfully treated with new medications for conditions that previously had no therapies, and those moments have deeply impacted me and are part of the reason I founded Ultragenyx.
 At Ultragenyx, our goal is to create those moments for more patients with rare diseases.”